-Mr. Seaborg earned a B.S. in Mechanical Engineering from the University of Washington and is a graduate of the Naval Nuclear Propulsion Program.
+Mr. Seaborg earned a B.S. in Mechanical Engineering from the University of Washington.

 Mr. Seaborg was detailed by the DOE Assistant Secretary for Environmental Management (EM) to a Safety Basis Project Team and tasked as one of five Safety Basis Review Team leaders.
 Tasked to critically review contractor-developed documented safety analyses and technical safety requirements and develop safety evaluation reports for approval.
 This endeavor drove a difficult and challenging culture change that required extensive personal leadership among highly trained federal technical professionals and senior executive leadership of government and the contractors.

 Mr. Seaborg acquired certification as a Senior Energy Official during an integrated exercise with the Monticello Nuclear Generating Station.
 He was recognized by multiple agencies for his leadership skills.
 Significant accomplishments included completing a re-write of the NFO site permitting and work authorization process and transferring that process from federal management to the M&O contractor.
 This was a complex and difficult culture change that required extensive diplomacy, integration skills, and interactions with contractor executive.

 While serving as a Facility Representative at the Plutonium Finishing Plant Don oversaw and developed a Facility Representative program.
 He identified numerous deficiencies in PFP conduct of operations, radiological control, nuclear and criticality safety, procedural adherence, and management.
 As a member of the PFP Quartet, he executed a rebase line of PFP resulting in an Integrated Project Management Plan.
 The plan identified a path forward to reduce the project lifecycle cost by over $1B and accelerated project completion by several years.
 DOE-RL used this plan to incentivize contractor performance improvement.